agiskorska/landing_zone/README.md

 ## What would be a better, more scalable solution

+1. add private network
+1. have multiple SPN for different jobs - one for creating the infra, another for deploying the api - potentially this one could be owned by the devs
+1. Add monitoring on agents
+1. Add cost alerts
 1. AKS with autoscaling, or running a container instance agent
-1. have multiple SPN for different jobs - one for creating the infra, another for deploying the api - potentially this one could be owned by the devs
-1. add private network
-1. Add storage account for TF State

 ## NOTES

-Azure devops pool needs to be created in azure portal, this will be automatically picked up by azure devops.
-It cannot be done in Europe West, so I had to change the region to West UK or something similar.
+### Known Limitations

+    Azure Devops provider does not allow to create resources on the org level, so when the agent pools are created, they later are not removed when running `terraform destroy`.
+This means that after a destroy, there should be a command to remove the agent pools from the org.
+This should be scripted, but due to time constraints it was not yet.